 1. The decision not to reappoint a faculty member when a probationary term of appointment expires may be based on any factor considered relevant to the total institutional interests, but it must consider the faculty member's demonstrated professional competence, the potential for future contributions, and institutional needs and resources.

-2. These considerations may form, in whole or in part, the basis of the ultimate decision, except that a decision not to reappoint may not be based upon (1) the faculty member's exercise of rights guaranteed by either the First Amendment to the United States Constitution or Article I of the North Carolina Constitution, (2) discrimination based upon the faculty member's race, color, sex, religion, creed, national origin, age, sexual orientation, disability, honorable service in the armed services of the United States or national originveterans’ status, or (3) personal malice.
+2. These considerations may form, in whole or in part, the basis of the ultimate decision, except that a decision not to reappoint may not be based upon (1) the faculty member's exercise of rights guaranteed by either the First Amendment to the United States Constitution or Article I of the North Carolina Constitution, (2) discrimination based upon the faculty member's race, color, sex, religion, creed, national origin, age, sexual orientation, disability, veterans’ status, or (3) personal malice.
 For purposes of this section, the term “personal malice” means dislike, animosity, ill-will, or hatred based on personal characteristics, traits or circumstances of an individual.
 See UNC Policy 101.3.1 II.B. for details.

-3. A faculty member has 10 working days14 calendar days from receipt of the non-reappointment decision from the Chancellor within which to request the Faculty Hearing Committee to review the matter.
+3. A faculty member has14 calendar days from receipt of the non-reappointment decision from the Chancellor within which to request the Faculty Hearing Committee to review the matter.
 The review request must be written, addressed to the chair of the Faculty Hearing Committee, and otherwise conform to the requirements of Section 4.10A.
 If a faculty member makes no request to the committee in the time allowed, further recourse to institutional grievance and hearing procedures is waived.

-* The term "working days" as used in these policies means any day (excluding Saturdays and Sundays) on the undergraduate Academic Calendar that classes are scheduled to be in session during the faculty member's contracted employment term, not including summer sessions.

 4.10 Hearings and Reviews Committees and Processes